NetWare: NetWare 386 and 3.x

+For a while, Novell also marketed an OEM version of NetWare 3, called Portable NetWare.
+Originally announced in 1989 by Prime Computer as a product for its Prime EXL range, along with a distinct product for Unix System V, Novell attracted support from a number of other OEMs including Data General, Hewlett-Packard, NCR Corporation, Sun Microsystems and Unisys.
+An implementation provided by Altos was described in one review as "NetWare 386 for PC Unix systems", running in the standard Unix environment, utilising the native filesystem and network interfaces.
+Portable NetWare's primary purpose was to offer file and print sharing facilities, but a "native" port of Netware to other platforms was considered necessary to offer the broader feature set of Novell's traditional NetWare products.
+Alongside Hewlett-Packard, IBM collaborated with Novell to offer Portable NetWare and more comprehensive "native" ports of NetWare for its platforms.
+Portable NetWare was later known as NetWare for UNIX.
+As a version of NetWare written in the C programming language, Novell would port functionality from its traditional product to a reference platform, leaving OEMs to port the Novell source code to run on top of their own, typically Unix, operating systems.

 While NetWare 3.x was current, Novell introduced its first high-availability clustering system, named NetWare SFT-III, which allowed a logical server to be completely mirrored to a separate physical machine.
 Implemented as a shared-nothing cluster, under SFT-III the OS was logically split into an interrupt-driven I/O engine and the event-driven OS core.
 The I/O engines serialized their interrupts (disk, network etc.) into a combined event stream that was fed to two identical copies of the system engine through a fast (typically 100 Mbit/s) inter-server link.
-Because of its non-preemptive nature, the OS core, stripped of non-deterministic I/O, behaves deterministically, like a large finite state machine.
+Because of its non-preemptive nature, the OS core, stripped of non-deterministic I/O, behaves deterministically, like a large finite-state machine.
 The outputs of the two system engines were compared to ensure proper operation, and two copies fed back to the I/O engines.
 Using the existing SFT-II software RAID functionality present in the core, disks could be mirrored between the two machines without special hardware.
 The two machines could be separated as far as the server-to-server link would permit.
 In case of a server or disk failure, the surviving server could take over client sessions transparently after a short pause since it had full state information.
 SFT-III was the first NetWare version able to make use of SMP hardware – the I/O engine could optionally be run on its own CPU.
 NetWare SFT-III, ahead of its time in several ways, was a mixed success.